MMD-Flagger: Leveraging Maximum Mean Discrepancy to Detect Hallucinations: Empirical Assessment

 \section{Empirical Assessment}

-In this section, we evaluate {\tt MMD-Flagger} on two machine translation datasets.
+In this section, we evaluate {\tt MMD-Flagger} on four hallucination benchmark datasets.
 All experiments were done on a single \texttt{NVIDIA Tesla V100} GPU.
-We report more details on the experimental setup in Appendix~\ref{sec:experiment-setups}.
+We report more details on the experimental setup in Appendix~\ref{sec:experiment-setups} and comparison with \texttt{SelfCheckGPT}~\citep{Manakul-2023-selfcheckgpt} leveraging external resources in Appendix~\ref{sec:comparison-with-selfcheckgpt}.